feldman4/OpticalPooledScreens/README.md

 ## Optical Pooled Screens

-Analysis resources for the publication *Pooled genetic perturbation screens with image-based phenotypes*.
+Analysis resources for the publication [*Pooled genetic perturbation screens with image-based phenotypes*](https://pubmed.ncbi.nlm.nih.gov/35022620/).
 This is an updated and expanded version of the repository for the original 2019 publication [*Optical pooled screens in human cells*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6886477/), available [here](https://github.com/feldman4/OpticalPooledScreens_2019).

 ### Installation (OSX)

 Download the repository (e.g., on Github use the green "Clone or download" button, then "Download ZIP").

-In Terminal, go to the NatureProtocols project directory and create a Python 3 virtual environment using a command like:
+In Terminal, go to the OpticalPooledScreens project directory and create a Python 3 virtual environment using a command like:

 ```bash
 python3 -m venv venv